Set up a third-party local development app

 Step 6: Finishing up

-- a “VIP” menu in the left-hand navigation panel of the /wp-admin/, indicates that the /vip-go-mu-plugins/ successfully provisioned.
+• A “VIP” menu in the left-hand navigation panel of the /wp-admin/ indicates that the /vip-go-mu-plugins/ have been successfully provisioned.

-- the expected themes and plugins listed on the themes and plugins dashboards indicate that the site’s VIP GitHub repository code was successfully provisioned.
+• The expected themes and plugins listed on the Themes and Plugins screens indicate that the site’s wpcomvip GitHub repository code was successfully provisioned.